 Maybe not this much detail, said my peers.

 It took me two more full-length manuscripts to start to get it right.
 In what would become my debut novel, the main character was particularly attuned to the color blue.
-Looking into a storefront, she would ignore everything else and key in to a blue hat.
-It was essentially confirmation bias: She was telling herself a particular story and subconsciously cherry-picking which details to notice in order to keep believing what she wanted—what she needed—to believe.
+Looking into a storefront, she would ignore everything else and key into a blue hat.
+It was essentially confirmation bias: She was telling herself a particular story and subconsciously cherry-picking which details to notice to keep believing what she wanted—what she needed—to believe.
 And because I was writing from a first-person perspective, that meant I had to ignore all the colors other than blue too.
 Instead of writing everything, I wrote the details that mattered to my character.

 Now, when I approach a scene, I imagine what the character would notice and seek out the emotional resonance in their surroundings.
 I cannot close my eyes and visualize a character’s surroundings, but I can describe things I have seen, wish to see, or hope I never see.
 I can imagine what might take someone’s breath away and pay attention to the details that have triggered feelings of awe or fear, or loneliness in me.
 When a character notes how the wind rustles through a cedar branch, it’s not just because I want the reader to know the story is set in the Pacific Northwest.
 It’s because this character aches for the woods.
 That is how I build the worlds in my novels: bit by bit, draft by draft, through my characters’ open eyes rather than by closing my own.